Writing Style

 Here are some examples of acceptable uses of the past and the future tense:

-By enabling this setting, any of the objects that were included in an earlier export set, but are not in the current one, will be deleted in the target vault upon import.
+When this setting is enabled, any of the objects that were included in an earlier export set, but are not in the current one, will be deleted in the target vault upon import.

-Thanks to Automatic Updates, your M-Files installation will always be up to date.
+Thanks to the automatic updates, your M-Files installation will always be up to date.

-Modals are used to express for example ability, possibility, permission, or obligation.
+Modals are used to express, for example, ability, possibility, permission, or obligation.
 Modal verbs include can, could, may, might, should, and must.
-In technical documentation and user interface texts, use should only if something is optional.
+In technical documentation and user interface texts, avoid using should.
 If something must be done, always use must.

 Use can to tell what the user or the system is able to do.
-Avoid using may.
-You can use it to describe possibility, but do not use it to tell that the user has permission to do something.
-As a rule of thumb, do not use might.
+Do not use may or might.

 Compound Modifiers